stella-emu/stella/src/yacc/README.txt

 I've only tested stella.y with GNU bison 1.35 and (once) with Berkeley Yacc 1.9.
 Hopefully your favorite version will work, too :)

-Even though they're generated, y.tab.c and .h are in CVS.
+Even though they're generated, y.tab.c and .h are in SVN.
 This is so that people who don't have a local copy of bison or yacc can still compile Stella.

 If you modify stella.y, you MUST run "make -f Makefile.yacc" in this directory.
 This will regenerate y.tab.c and y.tab.h.
-Do this before "cvs commit".
+Do this before "svn commit".

 If you're hacking the parser, you can test it without the rest of Stella by running "make -f Makefile.yacc calctest" in this directory, then running